brentvollebregt/nitratine.net/posts/monopoly-money/post.md

     <a href="https://monopoly-money.nitratine.net/"><button class="btn btn-outline-secondary" type="button">🌐 Visit monopoly-money.nitratine.net →</button></a>
 </div>

-Monopoly Money is a webapp designed for mobile that allows multiple players to track their balances collectively in a game of monopoly and transfer money from one another.
+Monopoly Money is a web app designed for mobile that allows multiple players to track their balances collectively in a game of monopoly and transfer money from one another.

 ## How Can This Help You?

-If you have every played the credit card edition of Monopoly, you will appreciate how much faster the game moves without having to count cash.
-This webapp substitutes the need for cash in a game of monopoly for a mobile-banking-like solution where players can easily send each other virtual currency.
+If you have ever played the credit card edition of Monopoly, you will appreciate how much faster the game moves without having to count cash.
+This web app substitutes the need for cash in a game of monopoly for a mobile-banking-like solution where players can easily send each other virtual currency.

 Using this method for finance management also allows you to keep a full history of your game and have clarity over every movement.

 ## Usage

-To start using the webapp, follow the basic following steps:
+To start using the web app, follow the basic following steps:

 - Get all participants to go to [monopoly-money.nitratine.net](https://monopoly-money.nitratine.net/) in a browser of their choosing.
 - Whoever is the banker should select "New Game" to create a new game after providing their name.
-- All other participants should then selected "Join Game" and using the game id provided by the banker and their name, join the game.
+- All other participants should then select "Join Game" and using the game id provided by the banker and their name, join the game.

-When everyone is in the game, the banker can then close the game to stop others joining and then start distributing out the initial balances.
+When everyone is in the game, the banker can then close the game to stop others from joining and then start distributing out the initial balances.

 ## Features